piemar/mongodb-kmip-fle-queryable/README.md

 # MongoDB CSFLE with Hashicorp Vault and KMIP

-This projects has automated the setup and configuration pf CSFLE with HashiCorp Vault KMIP Secrets Engine.
+Automate setup of CSFLE with HashiCorp Vault KMIP Secrets Engine.

 The automation creates the following:
 * Hashicorp Vault Enterprise